This article aims to highlight marine pollution and the devastating threat it poses to the water around the country.

 - The 2017 Great British Beach clean report by the Marine Conservation society found that in Wales alone 677 pieces of litter were collected for every 100m of Welsh beach.

-- The Welsh Government has recognised the need to act against marine pollution with the Wellbeing of Future Generations Act of 2015 addressing to some extent pollution in the seas around Wales.
+- The Welsh Government has recognised the need to act against marine pollution; the Wellbeing of Future Generations Act of 2015 addresses to some extent pollution in the seas around Wales.
 The Welsh government was also the first national government in the world to declare a ‘Climate Emergency’ in April 2019.

-- At 62.8% the Welsh recycling rate is the second highest in the world only beaten by Germany.
+- At 62.8% the Welsh recycling rate is the second highest in the world only bested by Germany.

-You can also help solve this problem simply by being more conscious of your contribution to plastic waste, if you wish to go further than that there are numerous organisations in Wales dedicated to keeping rubbish off beaches and out of the water.
-With everyone only just being allowed back outside and holidaying abroad being much more difficult perhaps now is the best time to appreciate the natural beauty of the Welsh coast and the wildlife it plays host to.
+Hopefully now, if it wasn’t before, the significance of plastic pollution is clear.
+If you want to help out, there are numerous organisations in Wales dedicated to keeping rubbish off beaches and out of the water.
+With everyone only just being allowed back outside, and holidaying abroad becoming more difficult, perhaps now is the best time to appreciate the natural beauty of the Welsh coasts!